 - Horizontal Management Moves.
-As a product manager, you will gain skills that are coveted in other managerial roles.
+As a product manager, you will gain knowledge that is coveted in other managerial roles.
 This module outlines these roles and how your product manager experience can facilitate your transition into one of them.

 - Future Career Paths.
-Your product manager skills are readily transferable to several different top PhD-level jobs.
-You’ll find out what skills you will need to highlight and those you may need to build if you choose to pursue one of these careers.
+Your product manager experience is readily transferable to several different top PhD-level jobs.
+You’ll find out what abilities you will need to highlight and those you may need to build if you choose to pursue one of these careers.